Kingdom of Judah: Everyday life

 According to a 2022 study, traces of vanilla found in wine jars in Jerusalem might indicate that the local elite enjoyed wine flavored with vanilla during the 7–6th centuries BCE.
 Until very recently, vanilla was not at all known to be available to the Old World.
 Archeologists suggested that this discovery might be related to an international trade route that crossed the Negev during that period, probably under Assyrian and later, Third Intermediate Period Egyptian rule.

 Cities

+The existence, extent, and political structure of an early Judahite kingdom remain subjects of scholarly debate.
+Garfinkel's reconstruction identifies a relatively extensive early Judahite territorial system, whereas scholars including Israel Finkelstein and Nadav Na'aman have proposed alternative models in which some of the settlements attributed to Judah were associated with local Canaanite communities or early highland polities other than Judah.
 According to Yosef Garfinkel, the fortified cities of the Kingdom of Judah during the 10th century BCE were located at Khirbet Qeiyafa, Tell en-Nasbeh, Khirbet el-Dawwara (by Halhul), Tel Beit Shemesh, and Tell Lachish.
+However, Nadav Na'aman argues against this and says no connection between Khirbet Qeiyafa and the Judean highlands can be established, arguing it likely still was a Canaanite city in the 10th century BCE.
+Similar discussion exists around Tel Beit Shemesh and Tel Lachish, who according to some scholars belong to the Shephelah and became under influence of Judah later during the 9th or 8th centurty BCE.

-Likewise, the site of Tel Rumeida (ancient Hebron) was also a fortified Judahite city throughout the 10th-6th centuries BCE.
+Likewise, the site of Tel Rumeida (ancient Hebron) was also a fortified city throughout the 10th-6th centuries BCE, with some differences between scholars like Garfinkel on the one hand and Faust and Finkelstein on the other hand when the settlement became part of the Judahite kingdom.

 The sites of Tel Motza and Tel Eton were also urban centers of the Kingdom of Judah in the 10th and 9th centuries BCE.
+Meanwhile, Tel Burna (identified as biblical Libnah) was a Judahite city that became fortified by a casemate wall around the 9th century BCE.

 Tel Be'er Sheva, believed to be the site of the ancient biblical town of Be'er-sheba, was the main Judahite center in the Negev in the 9th and 8th centuries BCE.